inform-us/requirements_specifications/informus/rules/Inform_us Metric basic data rules.md

 Pain scores are considered 'on time if they are documented within 4 hours and 15 minutes (added documentation leeway) after a none or mild score.
 Otherwise the score is shown as missing.

+Denominator = number of pain scores

+Numerator = number of pain scores that are done within the guidelines

-Inform_us displays this data in real time and also as weekly SPC chart showing the percentage of pain scores are done 'on time' as per guidelines.
+Inform_us displays this data in real time and also as two weekly SPC charts (moderate/severe chart) and (none/mild chart) showing the percentage of pain scores are done 'on time' as per guidelines.

 Week defined a Monday 00:00 – Sunday 23:59.

 ## RASS